Veronica Ivy

 Veronica Ivy (born 1982), formerly Rachel McKinnon, is a Canadian competitive cyclist and transgender rights activist.
-In 2018, she became the first transgender world track cycling champion by placing first at the UCI Women’s Masters Track World Championship for the women's 35–44 age bracket.
+In 2018, she became the first transgender world track cycling champion by placing first at the UCI Women's Masters Track World Championship for the women's 35–44 age bracket.

 Early life and education

 Ivy is from Victoria, British Columbia.
-She earned a bachelors of arts degree in philosophy from the University of Victoria (2005).
-She completed her PhD from University of Waterloo in Philosophy in 2012, with a thesis entitled "Reasonable Assertions: On Norms of Assertion and Why You Don't Need to Know What You're Talking About".
+She earned a bachelors of arts degree in philosophy from the University of Victoria (2005) and completed her PhD from University of Waterloo in Philosophy in 2012, with a thesis entitled "Reasonable Assertions: On Norms of Assertion and Why You Don't Need to Know What You're Talking About".

 Ivy has said she first began thinking she might be transgender when she was thirteen, but took sixteen more years to "come to terms with it".
 She started transitioning near the time she was finishing her doctorate, and came out "two days after I defended my dissertation."
 She wrote to her students to tell them that she was transgender on 2 May 2012.

 Ivy was an associate professor of philosophy at the College of Charleston in South Carolina.
 She earned tenure in March 2019, and became an associate professor in August the same year.

 Ivy's primary research focus is the philosophy of language.
 The majority of her published work is about the norms of the speech act of assertion, pre-eminently her 2015 monograph The Norms of Assertion: Truth, Lies, and Warrant (Palgrave Macmillan, ISBN 978-1-137-52172-9).
 Another focus of her work is feminism and feminist philosophy, particularly issues relating to gender and queer identities.